Fetal alcohol spectrum disorder

 Is there a safe amount of alcohol to consume while pregnant?

-We don’t know, so it’s best not to drink any alcohol while you are pregnant.
+We don’t know, so it’s best not to drink any alcohol while you are pregnant or trying to get pregnant.

 What we do know is that the more alcohol you drink, the more damage may be done to your baby.
 Binge drinking – having 5 or more alcoholic drinks at a time – is very dangerous for an unborn baby.